-EMS.14.2 GENERAL INFORMATION
+EMS.15.2 GENERAL INFORMATION

-EMS.14.2.1 Minimum credit requirements
+EMS.15.2.1 Minimum credit requirements

-210 Credits (NQF level 8: 24 credits and NQF level 9: 186 credits)
+210 Credits (NQF level 9)

-The professional MBA programme consists of 210 credits (NQF level 8: 24 credits and NQF level 9: 186 credits).
+The professional MBA programme consists of 210 credits.
 This means that a student must complete courses/modules to the value of 2100 hours in order to obtain the professional MBA qualification.
 The MBA is planned around 2100 hours of teaching / learning, including examinations and the compilation and submission of a portfolio of evidence.